 Suriname lies in the heart of one of the greatest wilderness regions of tropical South America.
 Its sparse population (only about 750,000 people) is settled almost entirely near the coast, leaving the vast interior in a wild, unspoiled state.
 Formerly Dutch Guiana, Suriname has been a sovereign, democratic nation since 1975.
-It's a delight to travel in Suriname -- things generally go at a relaxed, even-keeled pace.
-Field Guides has operated many tours to Suriname in the recent past, and we're delighted to be going back to Suriname with this revised, succinct itinerary visiting several bird-rich venues.
+It's a delight to travel in Suriname--things generally go at a relaxed, even-keeled pace.
+Field Guides has operated many tours to Suriname in the recent past, and we're delighted to be traveling there with this revised, succinct Suriname birding tour itinerary inaugurated in 2020 and visiting several bird-rich venues.

 Isolated from both the Amazon basin to the south and the northern Andes to the west, Suriname maintains a flavor all its own, both in its natural history and in its people.
 Its population reflects a rich mixture of cultures and religions, from Javanese, East Indian, European, Chinese, African, and Amerindian to Hindu, Muslim, Jewish, and Christian.
 Add to this Suriname's Dutch heritage, and you have a country distinctly different from any other in South America.
 Infrastructure within the country continues to improve, and a growing number of good birding sites have become accessible.

 The bird life here is also quite distinctive.
-Rufous Crab Hawk, Gray-winged Trumpeter (here, probably the easiest trumpeters anywhere in the world), Caica and Red-fan parrots, Green-throated Mango, Crimson Topaz, Guianan Toucanet, Blood-colored Woodpecker, Arrowhead (Guianan) Piculet, Black-throated and Band-tailed antshrikes, Dusky Purpletuft, Crimson Fruitcrow, Capuchinbird, White Bellbird, Guianan Red-Cotinga, Guianan Cock-of-the-rock, White-fronted and Black manakins, White-throated Pewee, Pale-bellied Mourner, Glossy-backed Becard, Rose-breasted Chat, Blue-backed Tanager, Finsch's Euphonia, and Red-and-black Grosbeak are just a few of the many specialties birders come to Suriname hoping to see.
+Rufous Crab Hawk, Gray-winged Trumpeter (here, probably the easiest trumpeters anywhere in the world), Caica and Red-fan parrots, Green-throated Mango, Crimson Topaz, Guianan Toucanet, Blood-colored Woodpecker, Arrowhead (Guianan) Piculet, Black-throated and Band-tailed antshrikes, Dusky Purpletuft, Crimson Fruitcrow, Capuchinbird, Guianan Red-Cotinga, Guianan Cock-of-the-rock, White-fronted and Black manakins, White-throated Pewee, Pale-bellied Mourner, Glossy-backed Becard, Rose-breasted Chat, Blue-backed Tanager, Finsch's Euphonia, and Red-and-black Grosbeak are just a few of the many specialties birders come to Suriname hoping to see.
+[Our tour description text continues below the video.]

 Select the KEY INFO tab or click here for our itinerary plus space requests, status, fees, limits, and guides for any departure.